11 must-do North Island experiences

 Few road trips are as magical as Northland's Twin Coast Highway, which traces a seemingly endless procession of beautiful beaches and harbours, and reaches the remote extremity of Cape Reinga.
 Also known as Te Rerenga Wairua, this unforgettable place is where spirits are said to leap off on their final journey, across the swirling waters where two oceans meet.

 The Coromandel is famous for its golden beaches.
 The most famous is Cathedral Cove, which features a majestic limestone archway.
-You can reach this stunning beach via a short coastal walk, on a kayak trip, or by taking a scenic cruise.
-Visit the secluded white sandy beach of New Chums beach(opens in new window), just found on the northern end of Whangapoua Beach.
-Hot Water Beach, only a short drive from Cathedral Cove, is another must-see - and make sure you bring a shovel with you!
+You can reach to it via a water taxi, on a kayak trip, or by taking a scenic cruise.

 8. Snorkel or dive Poor Knights Islands Marine Reserve